martincameron/tracker3/README.md

 A simple music editor for 4 and 8 channel Protracker modules.

+Modules and samples can be loaded by pressing DIR and navigating to the file.

+Samples must have the file extension ".WAV" ".IFF" or ".RAW".

 Notes can be entered using a virtual piano keyboard (QWERTY layout).

 Selections can be made by holding shift with the cursor keys, home and end.